Macrometacorp/docs/docs/streams/tutorials/pub-sub-streams.md

 or pipenv:

     pipenv install --pre pyC8

-Once the installation process is finished, you can begin developing applications in Python.
 ```

+Once the installation is finished, you can begin developing applications in Python.

 </TabItem>
 </Tabs>